Prosperous, vibrant rural communities for present and future generations within the Oyster Harbour Catchment.

-The OHCG has an important role inactively educating landholders, school groups and the wider community on environmental issues, the benefits of conservation and appropriate land management.
-The group has also been involved in all levels of regional planning and is involved with further developing and implementing the South Coast NRM regional strategy.
+The OHCG has an important role in actively educating landholders, school groups and the wider community on environmental issues, the benefits of conservation and appropriate land management.
+The group has also been involved in all levels of regional planning and is involved with further developing and implementing the Southern prospect (South Coast NRM regional strategy).

 The Oyster Harbour Catchment Group partners with many organisations and is currently mainly funded by the State and Australian Governments through programs such as the National Landcare Program, Healthy Estuaries Initiative and NRM grants.

 The National Landcare Directory (NLD) is a directory of community environmental 'care' groups across Australia, including Landcare networks and support organisations.
 More than 11,000 Junior Landcare groups and schools, and 5,400 Landcare, Coastcare and community groups are registered on the directory.
 The groups that fall under the Landcare umbrella are varied in nature, including our sub-brand Coastcare, as well as productive farming groups, 'Friends of', Bushcare, Rivercare, Dunecare and indigenous ranger groups.
 The National Landcare Directory helps you search for groups by name, suburb, or postcode.
 This local groups include: Friends of the Porongurup Range, Wilson Inlet Catchment Group, South Coast NRM etc...